Yash08official/Javascript-Part-1-Basic/1_JavaScript_Foundation/1_Introduction_JavaScript/Readme.md

 "Its about thinking outside of the box, and how you just try to get to a solution by thinking and being creative and getting to the solution"

 <h2>B: What is Programming</h2>

+It is also a problem solving

+When you write a code in a computer, you are basically providing a set of instructions to solve some complex tasks

+It is a digital problem solver
+Here to tell the computer how to naviagte how to solve the complex tasks and produces the results which we want

+It is basically providing instructions to computer to perform a specific tasks and it involves writing a set of instructions in a language which computer can understand and this set of instructions are called "CODE".

+We have to get a solution to a problem through a computer and so we have to instruct the computer, we have provide some instructions to computer to get a solution to a problem

+"PROGRAMMING is a art and science of giving instructions to a computer"